janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 The paper identified two main reasons for the sharp decline in predictive power:

 1. Stability is a property not only of the material itself but also the chemical space of competing phases it occupies.
 Current ML algorithms are given an input that only describes the single material they are asked to predict, leaving them clueless of competing phases.
 1. Unlike DFT, ML models appear to benefit less from systematic error cancellation across similar chemistries.
-A first-principles theory of physics makes systematic errors which tend to be similar for similar systems.
-When looking at the relative energy differences that determine stability, they more strongly cancel.
-ML errors seem to follow a more random distribution, making cancellation less likely.
+A first-principles theory of physics incurs similar errors for similar systems.
+In particular, the error direction (over- or underestimating the energy) should tend to agree across members of a chemical space.
+When looking at the relative energy differences that determine stability, systematic errors more strongly cancel.
+ML errors appear to follow a more random distribution, making cancellations less likely.

 Bartel et al. stressed that to demonstrate the utility of ML for materials discovery, the vanity metric of formation energy accuracy must be replaced with stability predictions.
 Moreover, the qualitative leap in performance from Roost @goodall_predicting_2020, the best compositional model benchmarked, to CGCNN @xie_crystal_2018, the single structural model they tested, shows structure plays a crucial role in determining the stability of materials.